Truck or SUV: What’s the Best Family Vehicle?

-With seemingly endless options, picking out a new car for your family can be difficult.
-First, you must decide if a sports car, sedan, station wagon, SUV, or pickup truck will best meet the needs of your household.
+With seemingly limitless options to choose from, picking out a new family vehicle can be difficult.
+First, you must decide what type of vehicle will best meet the needs of your household.
 If comfort and versatility are priorities, you can easily narrow down the field to either a truck or an SUV.
 Can’t decide?
-Read the pros and cons of each option.
+Here are the pros and cons of each option.

-An SUV offers a relatively large cargo area and excellent fuel economy ranging from 17 MPG to 39 MPG.
+Some SUVs offer relatively large cargo areas and excellent fuel economy.
 SUVs are also available in a wide range of prices that fit nearly any budget.
 Smaller, standard SUVs start at $18,000, while larger, luxury models can cost up to $80,000.

-One of the biggest reasons to avoid choosing an SUV for your family: The cargo space is inside the vehicle.
+One of the biggest reasons to avoid choosing an SUV over a pickup truck for your family is the cargo space inside the vehicle.
 Anything you need to haul that’s dirty or smelly will be inside with you for the duration of the trip.

 Pickup truck breakdown

-According to Consumer Reports, families are more frequently choosing trucks.
+Families are more frequently choosing trucks over other vehicles than in previous years.
 Like SUVs, pickup trucks come in many sizes (small, mid-, and full-size), drives (2-wheel-drive to 4×4), models (regular, extended, and crew cab), capabilities (light to heavy duty), and trim packages (work to luxury).
+The defining characteristic of a pickup truck is its useful truck bed.

-Any of these reliable trucks have the ability to haul things.
-From moving a refrigerator to buying garden soil, a pickup truck can be extremely helpful for families.
+Any of these reliable trucks have the ability to tow and haul things.
+From moving a refrigerator to buying garden soil, a pickup truck can be extremely helpful for small families.
 With the rise in families buying trucks, automakers are offering more cab configurations with seating for up to six people.

 Do you like all of the extras and add-ons?
 Trucks are some of the most customizable vehicles available.
 You can install lift kits and larger tires to enhance off-road capability.
 Or, if you don’t want a project, some trucks come standard with built-in off-road prowess.
 Truck bed toppers are a great option for a larger, weatherproof cargo area.

-Two concerns about pickups: seating and parking.
-Even the largest truck cab configuration only seat 6 people.
-And larger pickups can be hard to navigate as most parking spaces are not designed for large trucks.
+There are two main concerns about pickups as family vehicles: seating and parking.
+Even the largest truck cab configuration only seats 6 people.
+Larger pickups can be hard to control, and most parking spaces are not designed for large pickup truck models.
+Trucks aren’t made to comfortably seat a large group of passengers in the same way that full-size SUVs are.

 Which one is right for you?